Client Conversation Center

 - Team Capacity Analysis

-How can I help my team most effectively navigate this environment?
+How can I help my team most effectively navigate an uncertain environment?

 For some team members, this might be the first period of market volatility of their career.
 Many are likely experiencing an unprecedented level of personal stress.
 Understand that mistakes might be made.
 Focus on the solution and course correct without placing blame.
 There will be a time and place later to debrief what went well and what didn’t.